 Since, as noted prior, this unit will no longer automatically pair with any previously paired, in range Bluetooth device in pairing mode, you’ll need to forget the previously paired JBL Charge 4 listed in the Bluetooth devices section of your source device settings.
 Once that’s done, then manually pair the 4 with that device again if you want.
 Then after that, any time that both speaker and that device have Bluetooth turned on, pairing with automatically take place once more.

-Other Posts About the JBL Charge 4 BT Speaker
+Other Posts About the JBL Charge 4 Speaker

-References for How to Factory Reset the JBL Charge 4 Speaker
+1. How to Reset JBL Charge 4 Speaker

 Revision History